apache/incubator-pagespeed-ngx/README.md

 ## How to build

-Because nginx does not support dynamic loading of modules, you need to add ngx_pagespeed as a build-time dependency.
+Because nginx does not support dynamic loading of modules, you need to compile nginx from source to add ngx_pagespeed.

-### Simple method: Using a binary Pagespeed Optimization Library

 1. Install dependencies: